 Students will describe and analyze literary characters.

-Pick a popular character from TV or books that most children will know (Bart Simpson, Superman, Harry Potter) and write the name on the chalkboard.
-Ask children to describe the character's personality.
+Pick a popular character from TV or books that most students will know (for example, Bart Simpson, Superman, Harry Potter, etc.) and write the name on the whiteboard.
+Ask students to describe the character's personality.
 For this activity, in order to keep your students on track, make the distinction between personality traits (shy, brave, clever) and physical appearance (brown hair, tall, handsome) if students are confused.

-- Tell the class that they are going to create sandwich names for each of the main characters in the book.
+Step 3: Tell the class that they are going to create sandwich names for each of the main characters in the book Hope Was Here.
 Each sandwich name should be descriptive enough to show that character's personality.

 - Describe the sandwich.
 What will you put in it?
 How much will it cost?